Master of City & Metropolitan Planning

 If students want to take the specialization further, they may enroll in one of our dual degree programs or elect to pursue a certificate program inside or outside of the department.
 Both of these appear on official university transcripts.

-This specialization emphasizes the knowledge, practice, and processes involved in weaving together social, built and natural systems to create functional, beautiful human habitats and thriving, resilient communities.
-Ecological planning takes an interdisciplinary approach, recognizing the roles of the built environment professions, natural sciences, social sciences in understanding and working within human communities as complex social-ecological systems.
+This specialization emphasizes the knowledge, practice, and processes involved in weaving together social, built, and natural systems to create functional, beautiful human habitats and thriving, resilient communities.
+Ecological planning takes an interdisciplinary approach, recognizing the roles of the built environment professions, natural sciences, and social sciences in understanding and working within human communities as complex social-ecological systems.
 Students learn how to draw upon diverse areas of expertise to plan and design with nature.
+Click here to read more about the specialization.

 This specialization focuses on building thriving communities and neighborhood by enhancing social, economic, and environmental conditions through capacity building, collaborative planning, community organizing, asset-based development, and advocacy.
-Faculty and students work in underserved urban and rural areas with a particular focus on Salt Lake City’s diverse westside, as well as the rapidly growing gateway and natural amenity resource areas in the western United States.
+Faculty and students work in underserved urban and rural areas with a particular focus on Salt Lake City’s diverse westside, as well as the rapidly growing gateway and natural amenity areas in the western United States.
 In these contexts, we explore the relationships between such things as the local and the global; theory and practice; experiential and technical knowledge; equity and equality.
 Students learn how to effect change by building bridges and finding common ground in complex systems.
+Click here to read more about the specialization.

 This specialization focuses on how planning practices can preserve public goods such as air, water, and land; secure positive land-use interactions and avoid adverse ones; effectively enhance economic/fiscal benefits; create desirable and resilient places; apportion benefits and burdens equitably; and remove barriers experienced by many environmental justice populations.
-Accessibility looks to how transportation or transportation substitutes like the information technologies enrich people’s lives by giving them opportunities for employment, education, health care, etc. Market preferences today are much more diversified, with marked shifts towards communities that are interwoven with pedestrian-oriented features and easily accessible to jobs, services, and amenities.
+Accessibility looks at how transportation or transportation substitutes like the information technologies enrich people’s lives by giving them opportunities for employment, education, health care, etc. Market preferences today are much more diversified, with marked shifts towards communities that are interwoven with pedestrian-oriented features and easily accessible to jobs, services, and amenities.
 Students learn how these trends impact professional planning practice and develop the skills to craft effective Smart Growth policy responses.
+Click here to read more about the specialization.

 This specialization is for students interested in shaping the places we live, both how they will look and how they will function.
 Urban design involves a complex inter-relationship between municipalities, real estate developers, property owners, planners, architects, the construction industry, public administrators, and the general public.
 Students learn to engage in this process effectively to produce vital and vibrant places.
+Click here to read more about the specialization.
 A graduate certificate is also available.

 Other ways to specialize